AdobeDocs/workfront.en/help/quicksilver/maestro/fields/formula-fields.md

 ## Supported formulas

-We support all formulas from the Workfront calculated fields.
+Maestro formula fields support all expressions from the Workfront calculated fields.
 For more information, see [Overview of calculated data expressions](/help/quicksilver/reports-and-dashboards/reports/calc-cstm-data-reports/calculated-data-expressions.md).

 In addition, we support the following expressions for Maestro formula fields: